HypeHound/downpay-docs/docs/initial-setup/installing-to-themes.md

 Have a request for additional functionality?
 Email us at [support@hypehound.io](mailto:support@hypehound.io).

-#### Cart block

-The cart block features an amount due today and an amount due later.
-Currently these are not customizable but CSS can be used to adjust the look and feel.

 ## Legacy Themes

 To install Downpay into legacy themes, Downpay's onboarding offers a once click theme install button with an app embed.
 Make sure to hit save after the embed has been enabled.